luisgerhorst/ccms/README.md

 Save the file and restart Apache.

-**Tests:**
+**Test:**

-Open `http://yourdomain.com/couchdb/ccms`.
-You should see some basic info about the database (in JSON format).
+Open `http://yourdomain.com/couchdb/ccms` in your browser.
+You should see some basic information about the database (in JSON format).

 ## config.json

-This file contains some basic information about the configuration of your backend.
+This file contains some basic information about the configuration of your server.
 If you haven't change the values used in this tutorial you can skip this chapter.

 `proxy`: The first part of the path you used for Apache's CouchDB proxy, default is `/couchdb`.